Malaysia boasts one of Southeast Asia's most vibrant economies.

 travellers (FIT).
 Malaysians enjoy the self-drive opportunities

 offered by New Zealand as a holiday destination.
-With fewer seats
+Around half

 Malaysia is also a strong market for incentive travel, with